florykhan/airbnb-market-analysis/README.md

 ### 5️⃣ Load data into SQLite

-This step creates (or replaces) `data/airbnb.db`, cleans prices (strip `$` and commas, convert to numeric), normalizes dates, and loads listings and reviews.
+This step creates (or replaces) `data/airbnb.db`: it runs the schema in `sql/schema/create_tables.sql` to create the tables, cleans prices (strip `$` and commas, convert to numeric), normalizes dates, and loads listings and reviews.
+You do **not** need to run any SQL files manually for this step.

 ```bash
 python3 scripts/load_to_db.py